About Coconino County

 P-SAR On The Peaks

-Luckily, we didn't have to stop anyone, because no one tried to go beyond the boundary rope ... at least, not where we were hanging out by the Ski Patrol shack.
+Luckily, we didn't have to try to stop anyone because no one tried to go beyond the boundary rope... at least, not where we were hanging out by the ski patrol shack.
 That common exit point was piled high with snow, with the sign pictured above blocking the way.

-We did overhear talk amongst Snowbowl management and the Forest Service Ranger on duty there, who were reviewing information from an aerial survey of the avalanche conditions on the mountain as well as work that was being done on the ground, and we know they will open the backcountry as soon as they deem conditions reasonably ... well, is "safe" the right word?
+We did overhear talk amongst Snowbowl management and the Forest Service ranger on duty there as they were reviewing information from an aerial survey of the avalanche conditions and work being done on the ground, and we know they'll open the backcountry as soon as they deem conditions "reasonably safe."

-Anyhow, it was beautiful up there, even with the wind chill on top of the 6-degree temp when we first arrived at the top of the lift line.
-It sure was nice to have the warm ski patrol hut to retreat into when we could no longer feel our noses or toes.
+It was beautiful up there, even with the wind chill added to the 6-degree temp when we first arrived at the top of the lift line.
+It sure was nice to have the warm ski patrol shack to retreat into when we could no longer feel our noses or toes.